antoningr/Flood_Area_Segmentation/README.md

 print("Path to dataset files:", path)
 ```

+## 🧠 Model Used: U-Net Architecture

+**U-Net** is a convolutional neural network architecture specifically designed for semantic segmentation.
+It was introduced in the paper: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597) by Ronneberger et al.

 ## 📊 Features
 - ✅ U-Net architecture with customizable input size
 - 📁 Data pipeline using ImageDataGenerator